 The Second Public Examination has three parts: Part A taken at the end of the second year, Part B taken at the end of the third year and Part C taken at the end of the fourth year.
-You need to complete the Part A exams before you can take Part B, and only students who obtain an upper second class classification or higher at Parts A & B, together with a weighted Part B average of 59.5 or higher, qualify to proceed to Part C.
+You need to complete the Part A exams before you can take Part B, and only students who obtain a Part B average of 59.5 or higher, qualify to proceed to Part C.